magruener/understanding-video-streaming-in-the-wild/README.md

 ### Prerequisites
 The scripts were tested and developed for Python 3.7.
 * Download [Browsermob Proxy v.
-2.1.4](https://bmp.lightbody.net/) and place in Data/Libraries
+2.1.4](https://bmp.lightbody.net/) and place in Data/Libraries/browsermob-proxy-2.1.4
 * Download [Chromedriver v.
-77](https://chromedriver.chromium.org/) and place in Data/Libraries
+77](https://chromedriver.chromium.org/) and place in Data/Libraries/chromedriver_77
-* (Optional) Obtain the YouTube Adblocker via the chrome store
+* (Optional) Obtain the YouTube Adblocker via the chrome store an and place it in Data/Libraries/AdBlock_YouTube.crx
 * Install the python packages needed via requirements.txt

 ### Example